matthew-dong-dev/ICS-research/dev-notes/rnn-refactor.md

 # RNN Predict Refactor

+1. update README, remove print statements from /auth endpoint
+1. include tests for all RNN related functions
 1. fix naming for other references to BMFD in plan / service
 1. [] refactor `get_student_enrollment_data`?  look at `lookup_dict`
     - "lookup_dict: This is the mapping between SID and anonID, which allows use to grab anonymized info for that student.
 This is faked in --no-pass mode, see No Pass Mode wiki page."